 Purpose.
 It’s that sense of calling — created just for you — that takes you from a student of life to a person of impact.
 Fundamental in everything we do here at Kent State, it’s what powers Golden Flashes on.
 It’s why we keep on.
-It’s what drives us and unites us — not just here on campus, but across the nation, and around the globe.
-With purpose as our guide, we open our minds, uncover new paths and transform the world around us.
+It’s what drives us and unites us — not just here on campus, but across the nation and around the globe.
+With purpose as our guide, we open our minds, forge new paths and transform the world around us.

 Current Kent State student Emelia Sherin opened the eyes of a nation this past summer as she co-authored the play, "(In)dependent: The Heroin Project," a docu-style production that examined the surging heroin epidemic in our country.
 The show was featured in the New York Times, and Emelia was lauded for giving the afflicted a voice when they need it most.
 Read about Emelia’s groundbreaking play.